 It does happen sometimes — an inheritance may come your way, or perhaps you have the chance to sell a rare collection of early comic books or an extremely valuable antique that you scored at a yard sale.
 No matter how you receive the extra money, it is above and beyond your monthly budgeting needs.
 If you’re living within your means already, you can afford to take at least a portion of that windfall and invest it wisely.
 You may want to splurge and have fun with some of it, but you’ll feel better in the long run if you also invest a portion for the future.

 Investing can take many forms, depending on your resources and the state of the economy.
-You may wish to put money into stocks, bonds, mutual funds, an IRA or even into real estate or precious metals.
+You may wish to put money into stocks, bonds, mutual funds, an IRA or even into real estate or cryptocurrency options.
 The Securities and Exchange Commission points out that, “For most people, the only way to attain financial security is to save and invest over a long period of time.”
 Keeping this in mind, it’s important to take advantage of special investment opportunities when life presents them to you.